 If you like the idea of a gradient wallpaper but want to customize further than Apple allows, Ombre: Gradient Generator is probably the best iOS app for easily making your own.
 It’s free, or a buck to remove ads, and we found it to work better than the alternatives on the App Store.

-That said, during test the toolbars didn’t feel very responsive.
+That said, during testing the toolbars didn’t feel very responsive.
 We found that tapping just above or the buttons seemed to work best, so give that a try if your taps don’t seem to register.

 How to use Ombre